OLR Staff Directory

 Nicholas Santascoy is a Learning Instructor with significant experience in coaching and mentoring others in personal and professional development.
 Nicholas enjoys helping students plan for goal achievement and prepare for the motivational challenges that are an integral part of the process.
 He is completing his dissertation for the Ph.D. in Psychology from Yale University and is a fan of inspiring films and personal development systems.

 Loretta Hauber is the Office Manager for the Weingarten Center.
 She is often the person whom students, parents, faculty, and staff speak with when they call our office, but she is simultaneously managing hiring and payroll for a large staff of professional and student workers, handling all general email inquiries, coordinating logistics for our major programs, such as open houses and the Annual Disability Symposium, and ensuring that our lovely but heavily-utilized office remains comfortable and accessible for the Penn community.

 Lauren Swain is the Administrative Assistant who keeps things running at the front of our office, receiving students for both OLR and SDS, responding to inquiries, and supporting students and staff throughout the busy academic year.
 She holds a B.S. degree in Applied Behavioral Science from Pennsylvania State University.

-Vivi Chen is the Project Manager at the Weingarten Center and is a second-year graduate student at Graduate School of Education.
-Her major is Intercultural Communication under the Educational Linguistics Division.
+Ivy Liu is the Project Manager at the Weingarten Center and a graduate student at Graduate School of Education.
+She is pursuing a dual major in Intercultural Communication in the Educational Linguistics Division and SMART in the Quantitative Method Division.
 She inputs attendance data for outreach programming into the department database, verifies and documents data entry by OLR instructors for individual student appointments, and supports the management of OLR assessment data, including student self-evaluation forms.
 Ivy is a foodie and loves spicy food.